 Live Call Routing

 Live Call Routing (LCR) allows organizations to expand their customer support by directing incoming phone calls and voicemails to on-call responders.
-You can configure a fixed, dedicated number (local or toll-free, where available), which will dynamically route calls or voicemails to the PagerDuty on-call responder and trigger incidents.
+You can configure a fixed, dedicated number (local or toll-free, where available) to dynamically route calls or voicemails to the on-call responder and trigger incidents.

-- Live Call Routing is available as an add-on to customers on Professional and Business plans, and is included on the following pricing plans: Enterprise for Incident Management and Digital Operations (Legacy).
-Please contact our Sales Team if you would like to upgrade to a plan with this feature.
+- Live Call Routing is available as an add-on to customers on Professional and Business plans, and is included on the following plans: Enterprise for Incident Management and Digital Operations (Legacy).
+Contact the Sales Team to upgrade to a plan with this feature.

-- Some accounts may have opted to require users to log in to view the Live Call Routing page, and to restrict page editing to Manager, Global Admin and Account Owner base roles.
-Please contact your Account Manager if you would like to adjust these settings.
+- Some accounts may require users to log in to view the Live Call Routing page, and restrict page editing to Manager, Global Admin, and Account Owner base roles.
+Contact your Account Manager to adjust these settings.

 - Click New Routing Number.

-- Select the Country where you'd like the number to be based, and enter the Preferred Area Code (optional), if available.
+- Select the Country where you want the number to be based and enter a Preferred Area Code (optional), if available.

 - Click Continue to create the number.

 - Enter a Name for the routing number.
-You will see your Live Call Routing Phone number is automatically generated and displayed below this name.
+Your Live Call Routing Phone number is automatically generated and displayed below the name field.

 - Play greeting and go to voicemail.
 Send the voicemail recording to the current on-call responder